justSalkin/juSa_carrier_job/README.md

 - ``vorp_progressbar`` <br>
 - ``vorp_animations`` <br>

-you have to add one animation to the vorp_animations config.lua ``
+you have to add one animation to the vorp_animations config.lua (or update your vorp_animations):
+``
     ["carry_box"] = {
         dict = "mech_carry_box",